Steven Zellner

-Steven Zellner (born 14 March 1991) is a German professional footballer who plays as a midfielder for 1.
-FC Saarbrücken.
+Steven Zellner (born 14 March 1991) is a German former professional footballer who played as a midfielder.

 Club career

 Zellner was born in Wadern.
 He made his Bundesliga debut on 11 February 2012 in a 2–0 loss away to FC Bayern Munich.

 On 2 February 2015, it was announced that Zellner had moved to fellow 2.
 Bundesliga club SV Sandhausen.
 He signed a contract for the remainder of the 2014–15 season including an extension clause.